wp-plugins/bg-biblie-references/readme.txt

 Short code [references type = 'list' separator = ',' list = 'o' col = 2] displays list of Bible references are finded in the article.
 Here : type - list display format(default 'list').
-If type = 'string', the list is displayed as string in tags <p>...</p>, the additional parameter 'separator' contains the separator between the references (default comma and space).
+If type = 'string', the list is displayed as string in tags < p>...</p >, the additional parameter 'separator' contains the separator between the references (default comma and space).
 If type = 'list', the list is displayed as list, if the additional parameter 'list' is set to 'u', then this is an unordered list, and if it is 'o', then - numbered (default 'o').
 If type = 'table', the list is displayed as table, in this case an additional parameter 'col' specifies the number of columns (default 2).
 List of links displayed in the table by line.
+A list of references displayed in the container < div class="bg_refs_list"> ... </div >.
+Use bg_refs_list class to set the properties of list objects.

 == Installation ==